The Sweet and Sour Pink Ghetto

 Tourists love them not only because of all those reasons but also due to the art and aesthetic entwined with them.
 Different frostings, various fillings, with beautiful, unique, artistic toppings – they satisfy the eye in beautiful display windows, decorating the view of the streets.

-Click here to check out some exciting guided tours that follow cupcakes in the big cities.
+Here are some exciting tours that follow cupcakes and sweets in big cities: